In this article:

 Consider Working With a Financial Advisor

-You'll typically need to pay a fee to work with an advisor, but the upfront cost can be worth it if it can help you avoid far costlier mistakes that can occur if you make emotional decisions about your investment portfolio.
+You'll typically need to pay a fee to work with an advisor.
+However, that upfront cost can be worth it if it helps you avoid far costlier mistakes that can occur if you make emotional decisions about your investment portfolio.

 As you search for an advisor, consider focusing on fee-only advisors who are compensated only for their advice rather than commissions based on products they sell you.